oracle-livelabs/goldengate/ggma-topologies/Unidirectional-replication-using-AdminClient/Unidirectional-data-replication-using-AdminClient.md

 In this lab, you will:

-* Run the <code>add_replication_reporting.oby </code> script, to automatically perform the following tasks:
+* Run the `add_replication_reporting_adminclient.sh` script, to automatically perform the following tasks:

       * Add USERIDALIAS for the PDBs, DBNORTH and DBSOUTH on the CDB to connect to the Database instance
       *	Add supplemental logging to the database schema hr (SCHEMATRANDATA) on the source PDB, `DBNORTH`
       *	Add heartbeat and checkpoint tables on the source and target PDBs.
       *	Add Extract on the source PDB, `DBNORTH`
       *	Set up the Extract parameter file
       *	Add Distribution Path from source to target systems
       *	Add Replicat on the target PDB, `DBSOUTH`
 * View the Standard Business Report based on sample data.
-* Delete the data replication environment using the <code>delete_replication_reporting.oby</code> script.
+* Delete the unidirectional data replication environment using the `delete_replication_reporting_adminclient.sh` script.

 ### Prerequisites
-This lab assumes that you have completed the tasks in **initial-setup**
+This lab assumes that you have completed the tasks in <b>Task 1: Load the Oracle GoldenGate and Database Environment</b> of <b>Lab 3: Initialize Environment</b>.

-## Task 1: Set Up Data Replication
+## Task 1: Set Up Unidirectional Data Replication

   Make sure you are in the <code>/scripts/UseCases/01_Reporting/</code> directory and perform the following tasks: